 Now a semi-permanent fixture in the manager's matchday squads, Jordon is aiming to emulate the achievements of Raheem Sterling by establishing himself in Rodgers' plans during the years to come.

-As part of that development and to further increase his experience, Ibe temporarily joined Championship side Birmingham City in February 2014 in a loan deal until the end of the campaign.
+As part of that development and to further increase his experience, Ibe temporarily joined Championship side Birmingham City in February 2014 in a loan deal until the end of the campaign, helping the Blues to avoid relegation.